 - 1 (1 pound) bag split peas (green or yellow; rinsed)

 - 1 bay leaf

 - 1 cup chopped ham

-- 2 large potatoes, peeled and cut into 1-inch pieces
+- 2 large potatoes (peeled and cut into 1-inch pieces)

 - Salt and pepper to taste

-- In a large stock pot, fry bacon until fully cooked.
+In a large stockpot, fry bacon until fully cooked.
 Remove, crumble when cool and set aside.
-Add garlic, onion, celery, and carrots to bacon grease in the pot and saute over medium heat until limp.
+Add garlic, onion, celery, and carrots to bacon grease in the pot and sauté over medium heat until limp.

 Add water, peas, ham bone, and bay leaf to the pot with other vegetables.
 Bring to a boil, skimming any foam that rises to the top.
 Add the chopped ham, potatoes, crumbled bacon, and salt and pepper to taste, and return to a boil.
 Reduce to a simmer, cover, and cook on low for 1 hour or until peas have completely broken down, stirring frequently to avoid scorching.